Reed-CompBio/spras/docs/tutorial/advanced.rst

 Ensemble-based parameter selection generates precision-recall curves by thresholding on the frequency of edges across an ensemble of reconstructed networks for an algorithm for given dataset.

 .. image:: ../_static/images/pr-curve-ensemble-nodes-per-algorithm-nodes.png
-   :alt: description of the image
+   :alt: Precision-recall curve computed for a single ensemble file / pathway and visualized as a curve
-   :width: 400
+   :width: 600
    :align: center

 .. raw:: html